JvanKatwijk/drm-receiver/README.md

 Below this, there are 3 numbers, giving some information on the quality of the signal

- * the number 68.59 tells that the quality of the signal in which the FAC is encoded is very good (FAC data is encoded as QAM4);
+ * the number 32.2 tells that the quality of the signal in which the FAC is encoded is very good (FAC data is encoded as QAM4);

- * the number 17.52 tells that the quality of the signal in which the SDC is encoded is good (SDC data is encoded as QAM16);
+ * the number 12.72 tells that the quality of the signal in which the SDC is encoded is good (SDC data is encoded as QAM16);

- * the number 8.215 tells that the quality of the signal in which the audio data is encoded is fairly good (MSC data is encoded as QAM64);
+ * the number 4.375 tells that the quality of the signal in which the audio data is encoded is not very good (MSC data is encoded as QAM64);

 The scopes at the bottom give some visual information about the restored signal.
 The scope shows the correction that is to be applied to the incoming data in the frequency domain: the red line tells the correction to the amplitude, the blue line the correction to8 the phase.
-It shows that the signal here is fairly reasonable.
+It shows that the signal here is not all too best.

 The scope right gives the constellation of the restored signal.
 Ideally for QAM64, there are 64 dots evenly distributed over the screen.